Google loves links.

 This presents a bit of a catch-22 for a company that wants to rank the best content/websites for various queries algorithmically.
 Discerning the spammy links from the “natural links” (the vague description Google gives to links they like) is something Google is constantly wrestling with.
 Let’s take a look at Google’s love/hate relationship with links and what it means for the future of links in search.

 From its inception, Google search has always been based around links.
 Before it was Google, it was BackRub and it used an algorithm which counted backlinks as ‘votes’ to rank websites.

 Links are at the very core of Google’s search algorithm.

 Links remain significant in regards to search rankings today.
 Recently at SMX West, the head of Google Search, Amit Singhal, reinforced the importance of backlinks during the keynote interview:

 “Links are clearly an important signal about the importance of your content – they are still really valuable.
 But at the end of the day we look at the holistic picture of how your site, what type of content it has, and so on and so forth.
 Because you think of it from a users perspective.” – Amit Singhal

 (For an in-depth analysis of everything Amit said during his interview, check out this post from Cory Collins.)

 Coming from the head of Google search, this is a pretty explicit assertion that links are still very important in terms of search visibility.
 It makes sense that Google still relies heavily on links.
-After all, Google is a $1 billion a week business; why would they want to change the core of their algorithm?
+After all, Google is a one billion dollars-a-week business; why would they want to change the core of their algorithm?